milen-patel/milen-patel.github.io/_posts/2023-10-16-mongodb-cert-guide.md

 * Must whitelist your IP address or you'll get a `ServerSelectionTimeoutError`
 * Incorrect credential will yield a `OperationFailure: Authentication Failed`

-# Unit 7: MongoDB CRUD Opeartions: Insert and Find Documents [DONE]
+# Unit 7: MongoDB CRUD Opeartions: Insert and Find Documents

 * Use `db.collection.insertOne({..document data..})` to insert a single document into a collection
   * If collection does not already exist, mongo will create it for you